Crossbreed

+A crossbreed is an organism with purebred parents of two different breeds, varieties, or populations.
 A domestic animal of unknown ancestry, where the breed status of only one parent or grandparent is known, may also be called a crossbreed though the term "mixed breed" is technically more accurate.
 Outcrossing is a type of crossbreeding used within a purebred breed to increase the genetic diversity within the breed, particularly when there is a need to avoid inbreeding.

 In animal breeding, crossbreeds are crosses within a single species, while hybrids are crosses between different species.
 In plant breeding terminology, the term crossbreed is uncommon, and no universal term is used to distinguish hybridization or crossing within a population from those between populations, or even those between species.